Environmental reviews ensure that our infrastructure is built to last with the benefit of local communities in mind.

 It’s no secret, America badly needs an infrastructure upgrade.
-In 2017, the crumbling state of America’s infrastructure earned it a grade of D+ from the American Society of Civil Engineers.
+In 2021, the crumbling state of America’s infrastructure earned it a grade of C- from the American Society of Civil Engineers.
+Spoiler alert: it’s the highest grade our country has received in 20 years.

 But as sea levels continue to rise and extreme weather events become more frequent, we must insist that our roads, bridges, and other infrastructure are engineered to be more resilient to the increasingly severe effects of climate change.
-If Hurricanes Irma, Harvey, and Maria have taught us anything, it’s that such a build-first-ask-questions-later infrastructure bill isn’t just short-sighted – it’s dangerous.
+If recent hurricane seasons have taught us anything, it’s that such a build-first-ask-questions-later infrastructure bill isn’t just short-sighted – it’s dangerous.

 For decades Congress and the federal government starved local and state governments of badly needed money to finance infrastructure upgrades, effectively stalling projects before they even started.
-Rather than addressing the trillion-dollar elephant in the room and plugging the mile-wide funding gap, the Republican Senate instead continues to peddle the false claim that NEPA and other environmental regulations are responsible for otherwise unrelated project delays.
+Rather than addressing the trillion-dollar elephant in the room and plugging the mile-wide funding gap, opponents in Congress bankrolled by corporate lobbyists have instead peddled the false claim that NEPA and other environmental regulations are responsible for otherwise unrelated project delays.
+Their goal is to make it easier to rubberstamp permits for dirty fossil fuel projects

 Fast-tracking environmental reviews following natural disasters like earthquakes and hurricanes isn’t just short-sighted, it’s dangerous.
 NEPA and other climate resilience safeguards make infrastructure stronger and empower local communities to lead reconstruction efforts